jacks205/JModalController/README.md

 /// Background color of the overlay that covers your current view controller.
 Default set to UIColor(white: 0, alpha: 0.3) public var overlayBackgroundColor: UIColor

 /// Direction where you want the modal to appear from.
-Default set to .Bottom public var transitionDirection: JModalTransitionDirection
+Default set to .bottom public var transitionDirection: JModalTransitionDirection

 /// View animation options for how to have modal and overlay to appear.
-Default set to .CurveLinear public var animationOptions: UIViewAnimationOptions
+Default set to .curveLinear public var animationOptions: UIViewAnimationOptions

 /// Duration on how long views animate on appearing and dismissing.
 Default set to 0.3